Boston Citgo sign

 The Boston Citgo sign is a large, double-faced sign featuring the logo of the oil company Citgo that overlooks Kenmore Square in Boston, Massachusetts.
 The sign was installed in 1940 and updated with Citgo's present logo in 1965.
 The sign has become a landmark of Boston through its appearance in the background of Boston Red Sox games at Fenway Park.
+It can also be viewed across the Charles River in Cambridge.

 Description

 The Citgo sign is a two-sided, 60 ft, white sign with the Citgo logo, called the trimark, and the word mark CITGO.
 The sign advertises the oil company Citgo, which is a subsidiary of Petróleos de Venezuela S.A.
 The sign features thousands of light-emitting diodes (LEDs) that turn off every night at midnight.
 The current sign was unveiled in March 2005 after a six-month restoration project.
 LEDs were selected for their durability, energy efficiency, intensity, and ease of maintenance.
 On October 15, 2008, a small electrical fire inside the sign caused approximately $5,000 worth of damage, partially melting the plastic and leaving visible smoke damage.
 The Citgo sign was shut down for several months beginning in July 2010 to replace the LEDs with a newer version hopefully more capable of withstanding the winds and temperature extremes that affect the sign.
 Earlier versions featured neon lighting; the pre-2005 sign contained 5,878 glass tubes with a total length of more than 5 mi.

 The Citgo sign is known nationally for appearing above the Green Monster during televised games of the Boston Red Sox at Fenway Park.
 The sign has been nicknamed "See It Go," especially when a home run is hit during a game.
 This visibility has led to the installation of replica signs.